MIDOSS/docs/models/mohid_on_graham.rst

 .. note::
     If the above command fails,
-    it may be because the symbolic link that :envvar:`PROJECT` points to was not created when your :kbd:`cedar` account was set up.
+    it may be because the symbolic link that :envvar:`PROJECT` points to was not created when your :kbd:`graham` account was set up.
     Try:

     .. code-block:: bash